Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Strong Edge Coloring

 \end{conjecture}

 The following example shows the conjecture is best possible.
 When $\Delta$ is even, let $V_i$ be an independent set of size $\frac{\Delta}2$, for each $i\in\{1,2,3,4,5\}$.
 Let $V(G)=\cup_{i=1}^5V_i$ and for each $v\in V_i$ and $w\in V_j$, add edge $vw$ to $E(G)$ if and only if $(i-j)\equiv 1\pmod 5$.
 The resulting graph $G$ is a ``5-cycle of independent sets''; since each pair of the $\frac54\Delta^2$ edges lies together on a 4-cycle or 5-cycle, all edges must get distinct colors.
 When $\Delta$ is odd, the construction is similar.
 Now let $V_1$ and $V_2$ have size $\frac{\Delta+1}2$ and each remaining $V_i$ have size $\frac{\Delta-1}2$.
 In this case the graph has $\frac{5\Delta^2-2\Delta+1}4$ edges, and again all edges must get distinct colors.
 Chung, Gy{\'a}rf{\'a}s, Tuza, and Trotter~\cite{ChungGTT90} proved that this construction is the unique worst case among graphs where all edges must get distinct colors.
 Specifically, they showed that the maximum number of edges in a $2K_2$-free graph is exactly given by the upper bound in the \erdos--\nesetril\ Conjecture; further, the extremal graphs are unique.

-In a similar direction, for the line graph $L(G)$ of an arbitrary graph $G$ with maximum degree $\Delta$, Faron and Postle~\cite{FP} showed that $\omega^2(L(G))\le \frac43\Delta^2$.
-This also supports the conjecture.
+When we cannot prove a conjectured upper bound on the chromatic number, it is natural to seek to prove the corresponding bound on its clique number.
+(We did this for squares of planar graphs near the start of Section~\ref{sec:wegner}, and for squares of graphs $G$ with $\mad(G)<4$ in Conjecture~\ref{question3} and the paragraph preceding it.)
+We write $\omega^s(G)$ for the clique number of the square of the line graph of $G$.
+Conjecture~\ref{erdos-nesetril-conj} would imply that if $G$ has maximum degree $\Delta$, then $\omega^s(G)\le \frac54\Delta^2$.
+In this direction, \'{S}leszy\'{n}ska-Nowak~\cite{SN} proved that $\omega^s(G)\le \frac32\Delta^2$, and Faron and Postle~\cite{FP} improved this to $\omega^s(G)\le \frac43\Delta^2$.
+To further improve the bound on $\omega^s(G)$, Cames van Batenburg, Kang, and Pirot~\cite{CvBKP} considered the problem when various subgraphs are forbidden.
+They proved that (i) $\omega^s(G)\le \frac54\Delta^2$ if $G$ is triangle-free, (ii) $\omega^s(G)\le \Delta^2$ if $G$ is $C_5$-free, and (iii) $\omega^s(G)\le \Delta^2$ if $G$ is $C_{2k+1}$-free, with $k\ge 3$ and $\Delta\ge 3k^2+10k$.
+(By \emph{$H$-free}, here we forbid all copies of subgraph $H$, not necessarily induced.)
+When $H$ is an even cycle, they posed the following.

+\begin{conjecture}[\cite{CvBKP}] If $G$ is $C_{2k}$-free with $\Delta\ge \max\{4,2k-2\}$, then $\omega^s(G)\le (2k-1)(\Delta-k+1)$. \end{conjecture} If true, Conjecture~\ref{CvBKP-conj} is sharp: start with $K_{2k-1}$ and add $\Delta-2k+2$ pendant edges at each clique vertex.
+The authors of~\cite{CvBKP} proved partial results in support of the conjecture, including proving it when $k=2$.
+Cho, Choi, Kim, and Park~\cite{CCKP2} proved this conjecture up to an additive constant $O(k^2)$.
+In the same paper, the authors also proved that if $G$ is $C_{2k}$-free and bipartite, then $\omega^s(G)\le k(\Delta-1)+1$.
+This had been previously conjectured in~\cite{CvBKP}, and is sharp as follows: start with a copy of $K_{\Delta,k-1}$ and at some vertex in the big part add $\Delta-k+1$ pendant edges.